spryker/spryker-docs/docs/scos/user/features/202108.0/approval-process-feature-overview.md

 * Declined—the cart has been rejected.

 ## Approval Process workflow
-Approval Process as such introduces steps that company employees should follow to order, request for approval, and pay for products.
+Approval Process as such introduces steps that company employees must follow to order, request for approval, and pay for products.

 Here’s how approvals fit into the buying process: